mantis3de/CrawlerKit-docs/docs/editors/enemy-spawner.md

 ## EnemyData asset reference

 EnemyData is a ScriptableObject that defines a creature type.
-Create one via `Assets → Create → CrawlerKit → Enemy Data`.
+Create one via `Assets → Create → Dungeon Crawler Framework → Enemy Data`.
 Every EnemySpawner in the scene references one.

 ### Identity